enetheru/build-automation/godot-cpp/commands-linux.md

 on arch linux

-extra/emscripten doesnt appear to provide the things requred.
+extra/emscripten doesnt appear to provide the things required.

 trying aur/emsdk

-ok the aur pckage dies, looks like I just needed to logout and back in again to fresh my environment..
+ok the aur package dies, looks like I just needed to logout and back in again to fresh my environment..
 I hve the tools available now.